Lotta’s Fountain

 What you need to know

-On April 18, 1906, San Francisco woke to a magnitude 7.9 earthquake followed by fires that burned for three days and destroyed 80% of the city.
-In the aftermath, with streets impassable and communication infrastructure gone, Lotta’s Fountain became the de facto message board and gathering point.
-People pinned notes looking for family members.
-The tradition of gathering at the fountain on the earthquake’s anniversary has continued for over a century.
+On April 18, 1906, a magnitude 7.9 earthquake struck San Francisco at 5:12 AM.
+The fires that followed burned for three days and destroyed about 80% of the city.
+The fountain survived.
+In the aftermath, with streets impassable and communication infrastructure gone, Lotta’s Fountain became a gathering point where people pinned notes looking for family members.

 Visiting